junjihashimoto/c-script/README.md

 --------------------
 ~~~~~~
 Usage: c-script [options] script-file [script-options]
+    -o binary     just output compiled binary, not run the program
+    -e expression read expression from command-line, not read script-file
+    -mingw32      use mingw32 for linux
+    -static       use '-static' option for gcc
+    -syntax       use '-fsyntax-only' option for gcc
     -no_chk_main  disable of main-function-insertion
     -nocache      compile the program everytime
     -d            run the program under the gdb
     -gdb          run the program under the gdb
     -ddd          run the program under the ddd
     -vc           run the program under the visual studio
     -show         output code after preprocess
     -cmd          output compiler-options
+    -depend       output dependent files
     -clean        remove cache of both exe and source
 ~~~~~~